matthrice/ChordFinder/README.md

 # ChordFinder
-Identifies piano chord and gives basic theory
+Identifies piano chords.
+User highlights the keys of the unknown chord and ChordFinder returns the most fitting chord formation and root note.